Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Your new gutters are a major investment in protecting your home, so a little upkeep goes a long way.
 Proper care ensures they function correctly for years, directing water away from your foundation, siding, and landscaping.
 By staying on top of a few simple tasks, you can prevent clogs, water damage, and costly repairs down the road.
 Think of it as routine maintenance that keeps your entire home safe and dry, especially during those rainy Puget Sound seasons.

-Create a Cleaning and Inspection Schedule
+Setting Up a Simple Cleaning and Inspection Schedule

 The easiest way to maintain your gutters is to set a consistent schedule.
 Plan to inspect and clean them at least twice a year, once in the spring and again in the fall after the leaves have dropped.
 It’s also a good idea to take a quick look after any major storms to check for immediate blockages.
 During your inspection, clear out leaves, twigs, and any other debris that could cause a clog.
 While you’re up there, check for any loose fasteners, signs of sagging, or small leaks at the seams.
 Catching these minor issues early prevents them from turning into bigger problems.

-Prepare Your Gutters for Each Season
+How to Prep Your Gutters for Every Season

 Seasonal prep is key to keeping your gutters in top shape.
 In the fall, the main job is removing all the fallen leaves to prevent clogs that can lead to ice dams in the winter.
 In the spring, you’ll want to clear out any debris that accumulated over the winter and check for damage from ice or snow.
 Properly functioning gutters are your home’s first line of defense against water intrusion into your basement or crawl space, which can cause serious issues like mold and structural damage.
 A little seasonal attention keeps everything flowing smoothly and protects your home’s integrity.

-Know When to Call a Pro
+When to Call a Professional for Gutter Maintenance

 While routine cleaning is often a DIY job, some situations require professional help.
 If you notice your gutters are pulling away from the house, have persistent leaks even after cleaning, or show signs of rust and corrosion, it’s time to call for an expert opinion.
 Don’t hesitate to reach out if you’re uncomfortable on a ladder or if the job feels too big to handle.
 A professional can safely address any repairs, ensure your system is properly aligned, and give you peace of mind that your home is protected from the elements.